grasmarcussanti129/ci-hub-automation/CONTRIBUTING.md

 5. Open a pull request.
 6. Request a code review from your peers.

-Please ensure your code adheres to the following:
+## Submission Checklist
-- Code style follows the project's conventions.
+- [ ] Code style follows the project's conventions.
-- Write tests for your changes.
+- [ ] Write tests for your changes.
-- Include documentation for any new features.
+- [ ] Include documentation for any new features.